a1ien/rusb/README.md

 the native `libusb` library functions.

 ## Dependencies
-In order to use the `libusb-sys` crate, you must have:

-* The `libusb` library installed where it can be found by `pkg-config`.
+In order to use the `libusb-sys` crate, you must have the `libusb` library installed where it can be found by `pkg-config`.
-* A Rust runtime with the `libc` crate.
-Since the `libc` crate's interface is considered unstable, you must install Rust from the nightly builds or from the latest source.

 All systems supported by `libusb` are also supported by the `libusb-sys` crate.
 It's been tested on Linux, OS X, and Windows.